FrancaFL/FrancaFL/README.md

 <h1>HI there👋 I’m Franca Lauscher</h1>
-<h2>👀 I’m interested in Web and App development</h2>
+<h2>👀 I’m interested in Software Developmet</h2>
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently pursuing a Master's in Software Engineering at Kennesaw State University
-- 💞️ I’m looking to collaborate on any project on web development.
+- 💞️ I’m looking to collaborate on any project on software development.
 <h2>How to reach me: <h3>jennyfranca74@gmail.com</h3><h2>
 - 😄 Pronouns: She/her
 <h3>Fun fact: